-In large-scale strategy, when the enemy starts to collapse, you must pursue him without letting the chance go.
+In large-scale strategy, when the enemy starts to collapse you must persue him without letting the chance go.
 If you fail to take advantage of your enemies' collapse, they may recover.

 In single combat, the enemy sometimes loses timing and collapses.
 If you let this opportunity pass, he may recover and not be so negligent thereafter.
 Fix your eye on the enemy's collapse, and chase him, attacking so that you do not let him recover.
 You must do this.
 The chasing attack is with a strong spirit.
 You must utterly cut the enemy down so that he does not recover his position.
-You must understand how to utterly cut down the enemy.
+You must understand utterly how to cut down the enemy.